City of Rockdale

-The last Mayor of the City of Rockdale at amalgamation was Cr.
-Bill Saravinovski, a member of the Labor Party.
+The last mayor of the City of Rockdale at amalgamation was Mayor Bill Saravinovski, a member of the Labor Party.

+Mayor Bill Saravinovski was elected the following year as first mayor of Bayside Council.

 Suburbs and localities in the local government area

 Suburbs in the City of Rockdale were:

 The City of Rockdale also managed and maintained the following localities:

 History

 West Botany

 The City of Rockdale was originally proclaimed as the "Municipal District of West Botany" on 13 January 1871 and covered 9 mi2 with two Wards, West Botany Ward and Arncliffe Ward.
 The proclamation followed a petition signed by 85 residents calling for incorporation that was published in the Government Gazette on 22 August 1870.
 The first election was held on 8 February 1871 at the Tempe Family Hotel on Rocky Point Road.
-The Mayor of Marrickville, Charles St Julian, was appointed Returning Officer for the first election of six aldermen and two auditors, which was declared on 14 February 1871:
+The mayor of Marrickville, Charles St Julian, was appointed Returning Officer for the first election of six aldermen and two auditors, which was declared on 14 February 1871:

 On 28 February 1871, Frederick Keene was appointed the first Clerk.
 Thomas Willmot was appointed Clerk on 13 August 1872.
 Thomas Leeder was appointed Clerk on 7 August 1877.
 Percival Somerville was appointed Clerk on 23 March 1905.
 On 17 December 1886, West Botany Ward was split in two, adding Rockdale Ward and Scarborough Ward and bringing the number of Aldermen from six to nine.
 Among the main developers during this period was Frederick Jamison Gibbes, a member of parliament whose name is perpetuated by Gibbes Street in Banksia.
 From 1872, Council met in the first Council Chambers, a small purpose-built stone building on the western side of Rocky Point Road, Arncliffe built by Christopher Bush of St Peters.
-It continued in use until 11 December 1888, when a new Town Hall was opened by the Mayor, William George Judd, on the corner of Rocky Point Road and Bryant Street, Rockdale.
+It continued in use until 11 December 1888, when a new Town Hall was opened by the mayor, William George Judd, on the corner of Rocky Point Road and Bryant Street, Rockdale.
 The old Council Chambers building was eventually sold in 1904.